google/uribeacon/specification/README.md

 dBm, and the value ranges from -100 dBm to +20 dBm to a resolution of 1 dBm.

+Note to developers: the best way to determine the precise value to put into this field is to measure the actual output of your beacon from 1 meter away and then add 41dBm to that.
+41dBm is the signal loss that occurs over 1 meter.

 #### Summary

 The value is a signed 8 bit integer as specified by